QubesOS/qubes-doc/troubleshooting/install-nvidia-driver.md

 Radeon driver support is prebaked in the Qubes kernel (v4.4.14-11) but only versions 4000-9000 give or take.
 Support for newer cards is limited until AMDGPU support in the 4.5+ kernel, which isn't released yet for Qubes.

-Built in Intel graphics, Radeon graphics (between that 4000-9000 range), and perhaps some prebaked NVIDIA card support that i don't know about.
+Built in Intel graphics, Radeon graphics (between that 4000-9000 range), and perhaps some prebaked NVIDIA card support that I don't know about.
 Those are your best bet for great Qubes support.

-If you do happen to get proprietary drivers working on your Qubes system (via installing them).
-Please take the time to go to the
+If you do happen to get proprietary drivers working on your Qubes system (via installing them), please take the time to go to the
 [Hardware Compatibility List (HCL)](https://www.qubes-os.org/doc/hcl/#generating-and-submitting-new-reports )
 Add your computer, graphics card, and installation steps you did to get everything working.